-She is currently working on her doctorate at Georgetown University, focusing on the ongoing climate crisis and the effects on environmental refugees.
-She has an M.S. in Civil & Environmental Engineering and a Masters in Urban & Regional Planning, along with Graduate Certificates in Public Health and in Disaster Management & Humanitarian Assistance.
+She has an M.S. in Civil & Environmental Engineering and a Masters in Urban & Regional Planning, along with Graduate Certificates in Global Health and in Disaster Management & Humanitarian Assistance.
 Her Bachelor's is in Political Science and also in Conflict Resolution.

 She is trained by the United Nations, Center for Excellence in Disaster Management and Humanitarian Assistance, FEMA, and USAID/OFDA.